3D Printing Nylon Parts with Living Hinges

 - B – Indicates the mating surfaces of the part.

-- R – Indicates the distance from the mating surface (B), down the side of the part, to the center line of the living hinge (A).
+- R – Indicates the distance from the mating surface (B), down the side of the part, to the centre line of the living hinge (A).
 This will become the bend radius of the flexed hinge.

 - L – Indicates the length of the hinge.